klajkor/coding_style_guides/embedded_c/coding_style_guide.rst

 Enum
 ^^^^

-- Enums should be defined through the ``typedef`` and be namespaced
+- Enums should be defined through the ``typedef`` and be namespaced.
-- Namespace should be snake_case, ending with **_et** suffix
+- Namespace should be snake_case, ending with **_et** suffix.
-- Last entry should be addedd to enums, called XYZ_LAST
+- Last entry should be addedd to enums, called XYZ_LAST.
 - It makes it possible to iterate over the content of the enum.
 - This last enum value gives you the total number of entries in case there are no direct value assigments to enum items.